kristan567/fyp3/README.md

-The project I have recently worked on is developing a full on SAAS Website.
-The Project Name is Field Management system(Field Magnet).
+# Construction Field Management System

-2.1.
-Aim
+## 2.1 Aim

-The aim of this project is to develop a Construction field Management System that helps business and organization to design their field operation by enhancing their resource and productivity so that a company can make data driven decision.
+The aim of this project is to develop a Construction Field Management System that assists businesses and organizations in designing their field operations.
+By enhancing resource management and productivity, the system enables companies to make data-driven decisions.

-2.2. goals
-Field management systems (CMS) are tools that assist in coordinating and optimizing activities in the field, such as project scheduling, cost, and quality.
-They help construction professionals and field workers improve various aspects of construction project management by providing tools for creating schedules and assigning tasks.
-By using CMS, project failure risks are reduced due to increased visibility, efficiency, and collaboration.
-This results in maximized profits and fewer reworks.
-The CMS also focuses on supervision through real-time monitoring, allowing users to send emails and upload images to show progress in their tasks.
-This system helps in promoting collaboration among field workers.
-The main goal of the project is to periodize goals and schedules, implement real-time monitoring, and improve construction practices.
-The CMS also allows project managers to manage documents, generate reports, and review them, eliminating the risk of losing important files.
-The website offers personalized recommendations for building houses and buildings, leveraging plans and management data from previous projects.
+## 2.2 Goals

+Field Management Systems (CMS) are tools that assist in coordinating and optimizing field activities such as project scheduling, cost management, and quality control.
+The CMS provides construction professionals and field workers with tools to:

+- **Create Schedules and Assign Tasks:** Improve project management by organizing tasks and timelines effectively.
+- **Reduce Project Failure Risks:** Increase visibility, efficiency, and collaboration to minimize the risk of project failure.
+- **Enhance Supervision:** Enable real-time monitoring of progress, including the ability to send emails and upload images to show task progress.
+- **Promote Collaboration:** Facilitate better communication and collaboration among field workers.
+- **Manage Documents and Reports:** Allow project managers to handle documents, generate reports, and review them, reducing the risk of losing important files.
+- **Provide Personalized Recommendations:** Offer recommendations for building houses and buildings based on plans and management data from previous projects.

+The main goals of the project are to:

+- Periodize goals and schedules.
+- Implement real-time monitoring.
+- Improve construction practices.

 # Commit History